 What will I study?

 The course combines studio projects and practical workshop based sessions, where ideas and making are integrated.
-Students have a base studio, where design development, group tutorials, crits and presentations take place.
-The Critical and Cultural Studies modules combine lectures, workshops, seminars, and tutorials, and encourage a high level of debate and interaction.
+Students have a studio, where design development, group tutorials, crits and presentations take place.
+Modules combine lectures, workshops, seminars, and tutorials, and encourage a high level of debate and interaction.
 Students are encouraged to see their learning as an interactive experience, in which they play an active part, so that they emerge as resourceful and independent professionals, committed to pursuing their ambitions beyond graduation.
 The degree is staffed by practicing professionals, and Visiting Lecturers who regularly contribute specialist expertise.

 This results in the production of a richly diverse range of artifacts - such as experimental and fine jewellery, accessories, objects and conceptual pieces for exhibition or commission.
 The emphasis is on questioning function and tradition to arrive at fresh, lively alternatives for a sophisticated market.

-The workshops are the focus of the student experience our students are using the latest digital textiles printing, laser cutting and rapid prototyping equipment as well as the traditional equipped workshop to develop their practice.
+The workshops are the focus of the student experience our students are using the latest laser cutting and rapid prototyping equipment as well as the traditional equipped workshop to develop their practice.

 With a variety of live projects and competition projects the course provides you with a confident start to your professional career; you will evolve from learning basic skills in your pathway through to a position where you are an independent creative thinker capable of making an effective contribution in the sector as a designer maker.